TraxData313/TCRS_NeuralNet_Project/README.md

 # Research Description:
 #### The problem:
-- Neural Networks (NNs) and Conventional Computers (CCs) are separate types of Input/Output Machines (IOMs), but yet every NN only successfully exists as a simulation in a CC.
+- Neural Networks (NNs) and Conventional Computers (CCs) are separate types of Input/Output Machines, but yet every NN only successfully exists as a simulation in a CC.
 - Most of the research today is concentrated at optimizing the NNs to be a better fit for the CCs, or making the CCs a better host for the NNs.

 #### The motivation: